Emjayosee/20_React_Portfolio/README.md

     2. Consider adding a "captcha" page to user emails from users to linit spam.

+    3. Fill the white space on the right sides of images with more text.

 # 06 Current Renderings:

 See Current Rendering at the time of writing in the Assignment19 Repo.